MSPCA-Angell Headquarters

 2. What task(s) does the Service Animal perform?

-Importantly, businesses may not ask for documentation or certification that you have a Service Animal.
-However, if you have a cat or other non-dog or non-miniature horse, you do not have a Service Animal and therefore are not automatically entitled to enter the business – only Service Animals, which must be a dog or miniature horse, are legally allowed to enter with their owners.
+Importantly, businesses may not ask for documentation or certification that the animal is a Service Animal.
+However, if you have a cat or other non-dog or non-miniature horse, you do not have a Service Animal and therefore are not automatically entitled to enter the business.

-Can I bring my assistance animals on an airplane with me in the cabin?
+Can I bring my assistance animal on an airplane with me in the cabin?

 Until January 11, 2020, people could bring their assistance animal on an airplane.
 However, that has been changed per the Department of Transportation (DOT) and assistance animals are no longer allowed.
 Service animals (as defined by DOT, a service animal is a dog, regardless of breed or type, that is individually trained to do work or perform tasks for the benefit of a qualified individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability) are allowed.
 Read the full DOT rule here.
 For more information on flying with a service animal, visit the DOT’s website to understand what documentation is needed.

-The Department of Transportation operates a toll-free hotline to assist air travelers with disabilities.
-The hotline assists air travelers with time-sensitive disability-related issues that need to be addressed in “real time.”
+The DOT operates a toll-free hotline to assist air travelers with disabilities.
+The hotline assists air travelers with time-sensitive disability-related issues that need to be addressed.
 The hours for the hotline are 7am to 5pm EST, Monday through Friday, except federal holidays.
 Call the hotline at 1-800-778-4838 (voice) or 1-800-455-9880 (TTY) to obtain assistance.

 What if my landlord has a “no pets” policy?

-Like with air travel, there is a federal law to provide coverage for assistance animals in housing situations.
-The Department of Housing and Urban Development released a Notice that discusses how the Fair Housing Act (FHA) and the ADA intersect regarding the use of Service or Emotional Support Animals by persons with disabilities.
+There is a federal law that covers assistance animals in housing situations.
+The Department of housing and Urban Development released a Notice in 2013 that discusses how the Fair Housing Act (FHA) and the ADA intersect regarding the use of Service or Emotional Support Animals by persons with disabilities.

 A Troubling Trend?

-As the Boston Globe reported, there is conflict brewing with Service Animals and Emotional Support Animals.
-Legislation has recently been introduced in Massachusetts (mirroring similar laws in other states) that would punish people for falsely claiming an animal is a Service Animal.
-A fundamental reason for the tension is that Service Animals are highly trained, very expensive, and very well-behaved animals that are not pets.
+As the Boston Globe reported, there can be conflict around Service Animals and Emotional Support Animals.
+Legislation has recently been introduced in Massachusetts (mirroring similar laws in other states) that would penalize people for falsely claiming an animal is a Service Animal.
+A fundamental reason for the tension is that Service Animals are highly trained, very expensive, and very well-behaved animals who are not pets.

 When people bring untrained and badly-behaved animals to public places claiming that they are Service Animals, the resulting confusion and bad feelings reflect poorly on the real Service Animals.
 Therefore, when people with Service Animals seek access to places clearly covered under the law, business owners are becoming skeptical and giving such people (and their Service Animals) a hard time.